What is the Proper Relationship for the CIO, CEO, and CFO?

-The Golden GlobeThe CIO role in business has been changing almost as fast as technology itself for the last decade.
-In the past it was enough to focus on business processes and automation.
-It was enough to satisfy the business needs for operational excellence.
-By doing this successfully the CIO was given carte blanche, often times large budgets and significant latitude in how best to apply technology budgets.
-Those days are quickly fading and today many IT departments and IT organizations are becoming internal vendors to internal customers with “charge backs” to the internal organizations.
-They are becoming little more than an internal cost center and “overhead” to the rest of the business.
-And this re-alignment of the technology organization is creating significant budget pressures leading to staffing gaps.
+Today, many IT departments and IT organizations are becoming internal vendors to internal customers with “charge backs” to the internal organizations.
+They are becoming little more than internal cost centers and overhead to the rest of the business.
+This re-alignment of the technology organization is creating significant budget pressures, leading to staffing gaps.

 • participate in corporate planning and strategy sessions,